Philippe Barbier Aubergine Table Lamp

-Other versions: Philippe Barbier designed many lamps in this style with a globe in the middle.
+Other versions: This Philippe Barbier aubergine table lamp exists in several colours.
+Philippe Barbier designed many lamps in this style with a globe in the middle.

 Maison Barbier was a small factory in the Rue du Pré aux Clercs, near the Boulevard Saint-Germain in the centre of Paris.
 The company is long gone.

 Philippe Barbier was a well-known French designer.
 He was the first to distribute the famous stool “Tam-Tam” designed by Henry Massonnet (1922-2005), which he helped to develop.
 The chair is still in production.

 Philippe Barbier’s designs were very popular, you can find many lamps that look similar such as this one.
 On this website you can find some examples of lamps he designed or were made after his design.